chancelorb/pong-game-project/project-worksheet.md

 Welcome screen.
 Being able to play a 2 player game till 10 points is reached.
 A winner screen.
-Play Again.
+Play Again function.
 A pause function.
-Being able to play a single player game.
+Being able to play a single player game(no 10 points limit).
 Being able to move the paddle with the camera.

 ## Game Components